Measurement of the $\psi(2S)$ to $J/\psi$ cross-section ratio as a function of centrality in PbPb collisions at $\sqrt{s_{\text{NN}}}$ = 5.02 TeV: The LHCb detector and data selection

 The online event selection is performed by a trigger~\cite{LHCb-DP-2019-001}, which consists of a hardware stage, based on information from the calorimeter and muon systems, followed by a software stage, which applies a full event reconstruction.
-At the hardware level, events are required to have a muon with high \pt.
-Events are selected at software level if the number of clusters in the VELO, $N_{\rm{c}}$, satisfies $6000 <$ $ N_{\rm{c}}$ $ < 10000$ or if $N_{\rm{c}}$ $ < 6000$ and two muons with $\pt > 400 \mevc$ are identified.
-Moreover, to suppress contamination from Pb-gas interactions,\footnote{Neon gas was injected in the beam pipe near the interaction point, using the LHCb fixed-target SMOG system~\cite{LHCb-PAPER-2014-047}, concurrently with PbPb collisions.} a minimum of 15 VELO tracks in the backward direction, $\eta < 0$, is required, along with the condition that the PV must be close to the beam collision point.
-The \jpsi and \psitwos candidates are reconstructed in the dimuon final state, satisfying selection requirements on transverse momentum, $0.3 < \pt < 10 \gevc$, and rapidity, $2.0 < y < 4.5$.
-The two muons are both required to have \pt greater then $900\mevc$ and to satisfy particle identification (PID) requirements based on information from the RICH, calorimeter and muon systems.
+At the hardware level, events are required to have a muon with $\pt > 500 \mevc$.
+Events are selected at software level if the number of clusters in the VELO, $N_{\rm{c}}$, satisfies $6000 <$ $ N_{\rm{c}}$ $ < 10000$ or if $N_{\rm{c}}$ $ < 6000$ and two muons with $\pt > 700 \mevc$ are identified.
+Moreover, to suppress contamination from Pb-gas interactions,\footnote{Neon gas was injected in the beam pipe near the interaction point, using the LHCb fixed-target SMOG system~\cite{LHCb-PAPER-2014-047}, concurrently with PbPb collisions.} a minimum of 15 VELO tracks in the backward direction, $\eta < 0$, is required.
+In order to select only the prompt contribution, each track must be consistent with originating from a PV, through a selection on the \chisqip, defined as the difference in the vertex-fit \chisq of a given PV reconstructed with and without the track under consideration.
+The remaining contamination from nonprompt events is found to be around 5\% for \jpsi and 8\% for \psitwos, and included in the systematic uncertainties on the ratio measurement.
+The \jpsi and \psitwos candidates are reconstructed in the dimuon final state, satisfying requirements on rapidity, $2.0 < y < 4.5$, and transverse momentum, $0.3 < \pt < 10 \gevc$, where the lower end of the \pt selection is chosen to reject photoproduced charmonium events~\cite{LHCb:2021hoq}.

+Finally, the two muons are both required to have \pt greater than $900\mevc$ and to satisfy particle identification (PID) requirements based on information from the RICH, calorimeter and muon systems.